 Ensuring the safety of bicyclists and pedestrians is a crucial priority for the future of transportation in Kent County.
-As more residents active modes choose of transportation, such as biking and walking. we will invest in infrastructure improvements that prioritize safety and connectivity.
-Expanding the network dedicated bike lanes, improving crosswalks, and adding pedestriantiming friendly signal intersections will help make roads safer for everyone.
-Additionally, the development of off-road trails, multi-use paths, and traffic-calming measures in residential areas will encourage more people to consider biking or walking as a viable option for commuting and leisure.
+As more residents choose active modes of transportation, such as biking and walking, we will invest in infrastructure improvements that prioritize safety and connectivity.

+Expanding the network dedicated bike lanes, improving crosswalks, and adding pedestrianfriendly timing signal intersections will help make roads safer for everyone.
+Additionally, the development of off-road trails, multi-use paths, and trafficcalming measures in residential areas will encourage more people to consider biking or walking as a viable option for commuting and leisure.